RichardAth/DiphantineSolverMk3/README.md

 word-processor document.

 I used Visual Studio, so non-windows users will need to adapt it.

+The MK3 version

+This is functionally the same as the Mk2 version.
+It now uses the Boost Multi-precision library on top of the MPIR library.
+This allows the bigintegers to be handled more or less like normal integers.
+(The native MPIR functions are a bit like using assembler, Each operation would need a separate function call, whereas with Boost library normal expressions can be used, similar to Python)

+A certain amount of tidying up has been done to make the code a bit less obscure e.g. reduce the usage of global variables to pass data around.

+A useful feature of the Boost multi-precision library is that integers are automatically converted to multi-precision when necessary.
+Conversion the other way is not automatic.
+It requires a special function I wrote, which checks that the number will actually fit into 64 bits, otherwise the function throws an exception.

 The method of factorising numbers has been changed to use a list of prime numbers, and finds factors by trial division.
 This is much faster for large numbers, and